CAMeL-Lab/camel-guidelines/docs/morphology.md

 tagged as `VERB.I1S`

 ## Detailed annotation guideliens
-Morphological annotation using {{ page.camelpos }} assumes that each word is tokenized using the D3 tokenization scheme.
+Morphological annotation using CAMEL POS assumes that each word is tokenized using the D3 tokenization scheme.
 Therefore, each token gets at least a `POS` tag according to the table above.
 In a large-scale full morphological annotation task, additional annotations are usually provided, such as lemmatization, English gloss, amd dialect identification.
 In this section we provide detailed guidelines in the context of a comperhensive annotation task.